-On behalf of South Tampa Law Group posted in alimony on Thursday, December 14, 2017.
+On behalf of North Tampa Legal Group posted in alimony on Thursday, December 14, 2017.

 A person who has terminated a marriage with a spouse may later be responsible for making several types of financial payments to the former spouse.
 Among those payments are child support, property settlements or alimony.
 In Florida, an alimony payment can be deducted from taxable income if it meets certain guidelines.
 If not, the payment remains taxable.

 In order to qualify as an alimony payment, the spouses must not file a joint tax return or be members of the same household when the payments are made.
 The alimony payment must be part of a divorce or separation instrument, and the payment must be made in cash or equivalent.
 The payment must be made to the former spouse, and the divorce agreement must not recognize the payment as something other than alimony.
 Finally, the payment must not be required to be made after the death of the recipient.